AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/inference_module_guide.rst

 * **Inference parameters** :

-  * **Window inference**: You can choose to use inference on the entire image at once (can yield better performance) or divide the image on smaller chunks, based on your memory constraints.
+  * **Window inference**: You can choose to use inference on the entire image at once (disabled) or divide the image (enabled) on smaller chunks, based on your memory constraints.
   * **Window overlap**: Define the overlap between windows to reduce border effects;
-    Recommended values are 0.1-0. for 3D inference.
+    recommended values are 0.1-0.3 for 3D inference.
   * **Keep on CPU**: You can choose to keep the dataset in RAM rather than VRAM to avoid running out of VRAM if you have several images.
   * **Device Selection**: You can choose to run inference on either CPU or GPU.
 A GPU is recommended for faster inference.